JonathanSalwan/ROPgadget/README.md

                         [--string <string>] [--memstr <string>] [--depth <nbyte>]
                         [--only <key>] [--filter <key>] [--range <start-end>]
                         [--badbytes <byte>] [--rawArch <arch>] [--rawMode <mode>]
-                        [--offset <hexaddr>] [--ropchain] [--thumb] [--console]
+                        [--re <re>] [--offset <hexaddr>] [--ropchain] [--thumb]
-                        [--norop] [--nojop] [--nosys]
+                        [--console] [--norop] [--nojop] [--nosys] [--multibr]
+                        [--all] [--dump]

     optional arguments:
         -h, --help           show this help message and exit -v, --version        Display the ROPgadget's version
-      -c, --checkUpdate    Checks if a new version is available --binary <binary>    Specify a binary filename to analyze --opcode <opcodes>   Searh opcode in executable segment --string <string>    Search string in readable segment --memstr <string>    Search each byte in all readable segment --depth <nbyte>      Depth for search engine (default 10) --only <key>         Only show specific instructions
+        -c, --checkUpdate    Checks if a new version is available --binary <binary>    Specify a binary filename to analyze --opcode <opcodes>   Search opcode in executable segment --string <string>    Search string in readable segment --memstr <string>    Search each byte in all readable segment --depth <nbyte>      Depth for search engine (default 10) --only <key>         Only show specific instructions
         --filter <key>       Suppress specific instructions
         --range <start-end>  Search between two addresses (0x...-0x...)
-      --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --offset <hexaddr>   Specify an offset for gadget addresses --ropchain           Enable the ROP chain generation
+        --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --re <re>            Regular expression
+        --offset <hexaddr>   Specify an offset for gadget addresses --ropchain           Enable the ROP chain generation
         --thumb              Use the thumb mode for the search engine (ARM only) --console            Use an interactive console for search engine --norop              Disable ROP search engine
         --nojop              Disable JOP search engine
         --nosys              Disable SYS search engine
         --multibr            Enable multiple branch gadgets
         --all                Disables the removal of duplicate gadgets --dump               Outputs the gadget bytes

 How can I contribute ?